Yaroster/weebDetector-mac/README.md

 <img align="left" width="100" height="100" src="https://raw.githubusercontent.com/Yaroster/weebDetector-mac/master/weebDetector/icons/original%20icon.png">

 ### [the friendly open-source weeb analysis tool !](https://github.com/Yaroster/weebDetector-mac/releases)
-(a mac port of the original .NET weebDetector, now private)
+## (a mac port of the original .NET weebDetector, now private)

+This is a pre-release

 To do:
 - [ ] Error Handling when an invalid XML file is parsed